Racetrack Playa: Visiting

 Access is via Racetrack Road, reached at the Grapevine Junction near Scotty's Castle.
 The 28 mile rough gravel road heading south-west from Ubehebe Crater is passable with non-4WD vehicles but requires high ground clearance.
 It rounds the western side of the playa to a parking area with descriptive signs by the National Park Service.
 A bench here, placed by the Mano Seca Group, has scenic views of The Racetrack, The Grandstand, and mountain scenery.

 Another access to Racetrack Playa is Lippincott pass road that enters the Racetrack valley from the south west, climbing up from Saline Valley.
-Lippincott Pass and the roads in Saline Valley are extremely rough and negotiable for high clearance 4WD vehicles with all-terrain tires only.
+Lippincott Pass and the roads in Saline Valley are extremely rough and negotiable for high clearance 4WD vehicles with all-terrain tires only. there is no mobile phone service in the Racetrack area.

 Camping, while not allowed on the playa, is available in "primitive campsite" areas to the north and south.

 Visiting remote areas of Death Valley National Park bears considerable risk.
-Summer temperatures can surpass 120 °F in certain spots, large areas are without cellphone reception, roads are treacherous and the closest gas station is in Panamint Springs.
+Summer temperatures can surpass 120 °F in certain spots, large areas are without cellphone reception, roads are treacherous and the closest gas station is in Stovepipe Wells or in Furnace Creek (both are more than 60 miles away from Racetrack Playa).